joeygrable94/KernBot/README.md

 ## How It Works:

-There are two components to KernBot:
-* a Kerning Library that contains the data legend of the characters and their associated stroke types
-* and the actual Kerning Bot that automates the kerning calculations and action output.
+There are two components to KernBot: a *Kerning Library* that contains the data legend of the characters and their associated stroke types, and the actual *Kerning Bot* that automates the kerning calculations and action output.

 ```
 const KerningLib = new KernLib(characterStrokeLegend, strokeDataReference);